James Madison: Secretary of State (1801–1809)

 Despite the time-sensitive nature of negotiations with the French, Jefferson was concerned about the constitutionality of the Louisiana Purchase, and he privately favored introducing a constitutional amendment explicitly authorizing Congress to acquire new territories.
 Madison convinced Jefferson to refrain from proposing the amendment, and the administration ultimately submitted the Louisiana Purchase Treaty for approval by the Senate, without an accompanying constitutional amendment.
-Unlike Jefferson, Madison was not seriously concerned with the constitutionality of the purchase.
-He believed that the circumstances did not warrant a strict interpretation of the Constitution, because the expansion was in the country's best interest.
-The Senate quickly ratified the treaty, and the House, with equal alacrity, passed enabling legislation.
+Unlike Jefferson, Madison had no doubts of its constitutionality because agreements between nations (such as the Louisiana Purchase) are treaties, and treaties are specifically authorized by the Constitution.
+The President negotiated the treaty, the Senate quickly ratified it, and the House, with equal alacrity, passed enabling legislation, as specified in the Constitution.

 Early in his tenure, Jefferson was able to maintain cordial relations with both France and Britain, but relations with Britain deteriorated after 1805.
 The British ended their policy of tolerance towards American shipping and began seizing American goods headed for French ports.
 They also impressed American sailors, some of whom had originally defected from the British navy, but some of whom had never been British subjects.
 In response to the attacks, Congress passed the Non-importation Act, which restricted many, but not all, British imports.
 Tensions with Britain were heightened due to the Chesapeake–Leopard affair, a June 1807 naval confrontation between American and British naval forces, while the French also began attacking American shipping.
 Madison believed that economic pressure could force the British to end their seizure of American shipped goods, and he and Jefferson convinced Congress to pass the Embargo Act of 1807, which banned all exports to foreign nations.
 The embargo proved ineffective, unpopular, and difficult to enforce, especially in New England.
 In March 1809, Congress replaced the embargo with the Non-Intercourse Act, which allowed trade with nations other than Britain and France.

 1808 presidential election

-Speculation regarding Madison's potential succession of Jefferson commenced early in Jefferson's first term.
+Speculation regarding Madison's potential succession to Jefferson commenced early in Jefferson's first term.
 Madison's status in the party was damaged by his association with the embargo, which was unpopular throughout the country and especially in the Northeast.
 With the Federalists collapsing as a national party after 1800, the chief opposition to Madison's candidacy came from other members of the Democratic–Republican Party.
 Madison became the target of attacks from Congressman John Randolph, a leader of a faction of the party known as the tertium quids.

 Randolph recruited Monroe, who had felt betrayed by the administration's rejection of the proposed Monroe–Pinkney Treaty with Britain, to challenge Madison for leadership of the party.
 Many Northerners, meanwhile, hoped that Vice President Clinton could unseat Madison as Jefferson's successor.
 Despite this opposition, Madison won his party's presidential nomination at the January 1808 congressional nominating caucus.
 The Federalist Party mustered little strength outside New England, and Madison easily defeated Federalist candidate Charles Cotesworth Pinckney in the general election.